-Stock mutual funds fall under many fund types and categories but the two primary classifications are growth funds and value funds.
-Knowing the difference between the growth and value styles is important in building an investment strategy and a diversified portfolio.
+Stock mutual funds fall under many fund types and categories but the two primary classifications or styles are growth funds and value funds.
+Knowing the difference between growth and value styles is important in building an investment strategy that's right for you.
+Combining different types of investments can also help to build a diversified portfolio.

 In different words, successful investors understand what they are investing in and why they are doing it.
 Here's what to know when it comes to growth funds vs value funds.